LOOKING FOR HELP?

 Appointments must be cancelled 48 hours in advance.
 Missed appointments and cancellations made less than 48 hours in advance result in a full fee charge for the counseling session.

 Typically, we do not work directly with insurance providers, but we will provide you with the paperwork for you to submit to your insurance company.
 Many plans offer partial reimbursement for out-of-network providers.
 Contact your insurance company to find out if your plan covers out-of-network mental health services.
+Unfortunately, we cannot see clients who have Medicaid and recommend using the Find A Doctor tool on Colorado Medicaid’s website.

 Counseling treatment involves many aspects of an individual or family’s beliefs and life experiences including a look at emotional, mental, spiritual, physical, and relational health.
 Prayer, use of scripture, and other resources are used upon the wishes of the client.